-- Overlay network: we have fixed an memory limit issue on the overlay network containers that were causing containers to not attach to the overlay network under certain circumstances.
+- Overlay network: we have fixed a memory limit issue on the overlay network containers that was causing containers to not attach to the overlay network under certain circumstances.

 - Scale up trigger: we have fixed an issue where sometimes containers created by using a “scale up” trigger didn’t inherit the service configuration and marked all other containers in the service with the “redeployment needed” flag.